 Shane is the A. Malachi Mixon III Professor of Entrepreneurial Studies chair.
 He is also supported by the A. Malachi Mixon – F. J. Callahan Jr. Program in Entrepreneurial Management.

 Professor, Banking and Finance

 J.B.
 Silvers, Ph.D., is the John R. Mannix Medical Mutual of Ohio Professor of Health Care Finance and Professor of Banking and Finance at the Weatherhead School of Management with a joint appointment in the School of Medicine - all at Case Western Reserve University.
 Dr. Silvers' research in the areas of financial management and health services has published in the Journal of Finance, the Journal of the American Medical Association, Medical Care, Health Services Research and many others.
 From 1997 to 2000, while on leave, he served as President and Chief Executive Officer of QualChoice – a health plan and insurance company in Cleveland, Ohio.
-Professor Silvers currently serves on the board of Joint Commission on Accreditation of Healthcare Organizations (TJC) as Treasurer and for seven years he was a Commissioner on the Prospective Payment Assessment Commission advising Congress on Medicare payment.
-He currently sits on the boards of MetroHealth Medical Center (Vice Chair), SummaCare Insurance Co and the Board of Mathematical Sciences and their Applications at the National Academy of Sciences.
-He also was Interim Dean and Senior Associate Dean of the Weatherhead School of Management for several years.
-Silvers has contributed commentary to NPR’s Marketplace, the Nightly Business Report, The New York Times, Modern Healthcare, and the Christian Science Monitor and local print and broadcast media.
+Professor Silvers currently serves on the board of The Joint Commission (JCAHO) as Treasurer and for seven years he was a Commissioner on the Prospective Payment Assessment Commission advising Congress on Medicare payment.
+He also is a board member at MetroHealth Medical Center (Vice Chair) & SummaCare Insurance Co.
+He also was Interim Dean (2012) and Senior Associate Dean of the Weatherhead School of Management for several years.
+Silvers contributes commentary to NPR’s Marketplace frequently and other national & local print and broadcast media.